koganas/senior-frontend-test/README.md

 ```

 ### Local development
-Server will run on http://localhost:3000/
 ```
 npm run dev
 ```
+Server will start at http://localhost:3000/senior-frontend-test/

 ### Deploy
 [gh-pages](https://github.com/tschaub/gh-pages) is used for this task.
-This command generate an updated version of the static files and push it to the `gh-pages` branch, which is served on github pages.
+This command generates an updated version of the static files and push it to the `gh-pages` branch, which is served on github pages.
 ```
 npm run deploy
 ```

 *You can also use [yarn](https://yarnpkg.com/getting-started/install) instead of npm for this tasks.
-For this case, you can change `npm run` just to `yarn`.
+In this case, you can change `npm run` just to `yarn`.